TinyPedal/TinyPedal/docs/customization.md

 For accurate prediction, the location of `pit out line` must be found first.
 And since each track has different pit out line location, it is required to `pit out` at least `once per session` to mark the correct pit out line location.
 This can be easily done by driving out of pit lane.

     show_pitout_prediction_while_requested_pitstop
-Show estimated pit out on-track position indication while player has requested pitstop and not in pit lane.
+Show estimated pit out on-track position indication while player has requested pit stop and not in pit lane.

     number_of_prediction
 Set number of pit out prediction to display.
 Value range is limited in `1` to `20`.